Click to expand for viewing details

 - If I receive more than one internship offer, what should I do?

-Noting that many students would like to acquire as much internship exposure as possible during the summer or winter vacations, they are allowed to take up more than one internship positions offered under the SIP 2021 provided that:
+Noting that many students would like to acquire as much internship exposure as possible during the summer vacation, they are allowed to take up more than one internship positions offered under the SIP 2022 provided that:

 - Can I change the internship start date or end date if I have other commitments during summer?